YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 .. image:: globaldir.png

 There are four M global variables--^Horse, ^Crab, ^Platypus, and ^Lobster. ^Horse and ^Platypus map to region MAMMALS that maps to database file linnaeus.dat and ^Crab and ^Lobster map to region CRUSTACEANS that maps to database file brunnich.dat.
 The default namespace * maps to a region called DEFAULT that maps to database file mumps.dat. * denotes all globals other than the explicitly named ^Horse, ^Platypus, ^Crab, and ^Lobster.
 All globals store data in their respective database files.
 Each database file has a single active journal file.
-To enforce access restrictions on globals so that only mammalogists have access to ^Horse and ^Platypus and only carcinologists have access to ^Crab and ^Lobster, one just needs to assign appropriate read / write permissions to linnaeus.dat and brunnich.dat.
+To enforce access restrictions on globals so that only mammalogists have access to ^Horse and ^Platypus and only carcinologists have access to ^Crab and ^Lobster, one just needs to assign appropriate read/write permissions to linnaeus.dat and brunnich.dat.

 .. note::
    Each database file can have a single active journal file.
 A journal can be linked to its predecessor journal file to form a chain of journal files.